Key Takeaways

 Class II gaming includes bingo and games "similar to bingo" — including pull-tabs, lotto, punch boards, and certain electronic aides to bingo — as well as non-banked card games like poker played against other players rather than the house.
 Class II gaming is regulated jointly by the tribe and the National Indian Gaming Commission, with no state involvement required.
 Many machines that look like slot machines in Oklahoma casinos are actually Class II electronic bingo devices — mathematically based on bingo patterns rather than random number generation, even though the player experience closely resembles a traditional slot machine.
 This classification has been the subject of extensive litigation, because the economic distinction between a Class II electronic bingo machine and a Class III slot machine matters enormously: one requires state cooperation and revenue sharing, the other does not.

 Class III gaming is everything else — the casino-style operations most people think of when they hear "tribal gaming."
 Slot machines with random number generators, blackjack, craps, roulette, sports betting, and all other banked card games fall into Class III.
-This category generates the vast majority of tribal gaming revenue, and it comes with the most significant regulatory requirements: a Tribal-State Compact must be in place before any Class III gaming can lawfully operate.
+This category generates much of the revenue people associate with casino gaming, and it comes with the most significant regulatory requirements: a Tribal-State Compact or federally approved substitute procedure must be in place before Class III gaming can lawfully operate.

 The Tribal-State Compact

 The compact requirement is IGRA's most consequential and most controversial provision.
-For Class III gaming, tribes must negotiate and enter into a valid compact with the state government.
+For Class III gaming, tribes must negotiate and enter into a valid compact with the state government unless federal Secretarial Procedures apply.
 The compact defines the scope of authorized gaming — which specific games can be offered — and establishes the regulatory framework including licensing requirements, audit standards, and tort liability provisions.
 Most importantly for many negotiations, the compact determines the exclusivity fees — the revenue share paid to the state, typically justified as consideration for the exclusive right to offer specific types of gaming within the state.

-In Oklahoma, the Model Tribal Gaming Compact approved by voters in 2004 through State Question 712 provides the standard framework for most tribal gaming operations.
-Exclusivity fees generally range from 4% to 10% depending on the game type, with the state receiving a portion of net revenue in exchange for the tribe's exclusive right to offer those games.
-Disputes over compact renewals and exclusivity fee calculations have defined recent political battles between tribes and the Governor's office, generating litigation that has reshaped the relationship between tribal gaming operators and state government.
+In Oklahoma, the Model Tribal Gaming Compact approved by voters in 2004 through State Question 712 provides the standard framework for many tribal gaming operations.
+Exclusivity fees generally range from 4% to 10% depending on the game type, with the state receiving a portion of net revenue in exchange for the tribe's exclusive right to offer covered games.
+Disputes over compact renewals, exclusivity fee calculations, and proposed sports-betting changes have defined recent political battles between tribes and state officials.

-IGRA requires states to negotiate compacts in good faith — but the Supreme Court's decision in Seminole Tribe v.
-Florida significantly limited the enforceability of this requirement by holding that tribes cannot sue states in federal court to compel negotiation.
-When states refuse to negotiate, tribes can seek Secretarial Procedures through the Department of the Interior, which can authorize gaming without a compact, but this process is slow, politically uncertain, and imperfect.
-The practical result is that states hold significant leverage in compact negotiations, particularly when existing compacts are approaching expiration.
+IGRA requires states to negotiate compacts in good faith, but the Supreme Court's decision in Seminole Tribe v.
+Florida significantly limited one enforcement path by holding that Congress could not abrogate state sovereign immunity for tribal suits against states under IGRA.
+When states refuse to negotiate, tribes may pursue federal Secretarial Procedures through a regulatory process, but that path is slow, technical, and politically contested.
+The practical result is that compact negotiations require legal, political, and sovereign-to-sovereign strategy.

 The National Indian Gaming Commission

-IGRA created the NIGC as an independent federal regulatory agency housed within the Department of the Interior.
+IGRA created the National Indian Gaming Commission (NIGC) as an independent federal regulatory agency housed within the Department of the Interior.
 The NIGC's responsibilities include approving Tribal Gaming Ordinances before any tribe can begin gaming operations, reviewing and approving management contracts between tribes and third-party gaming operators, conducting audits and compliance investigations, and enforcing federal gaming regulations through civil penalties, closure orders, and other enforcement actions.

 The NIGC's oversight role is most significant for Class II gaming, where it serves as the primary federal regulator.
-For Class III gaming, regulatory authority is shared between the tribe, the state under compact terms, and the NIGC's general federal oversight.
-This layered regulatory structure creates complexity, but it also provides multiple accountability mechanisms that protect tribal gaming revenues from mismanagement or diversion.
+For Class III gaming, regulatory authority is shared among the tribe, the state under compact terms, and federal oversight in areas such as ordinances, management contracts, and enforcement.
+This layered regulatory structure creates complexity, but it also provides accountability mechanisms that protect tribal gaming revenues from mismanagement or diversion.

 Tribal Gaming Ordinances